-After doing some research online and via the Instagram community, the consensus was that using Microsoft Excel or Google Sheets or similar is the best option.
+After doing some research online on how to track your game collection for free, the consensus was that using Microsoft Excel or Google Sheets or similar is the best option.

 I have tried many apps in addition to Google Sheets over the last number of months but nothing seemed to keep me interested enough to maintain things.

 That was until I stumbled across some amazing examples on Pinterest.
 The things some people could achieve using this tool were amazing.
 With my inspiration acquired, I decided to make a new sheet in Google Sheets and try from scratch.

 Figure Out What You Want From A Game Collection Tracker

 There are a lot of collection tracker sheets available online that you could simply take from and job done.

 This has worked for me on and off over the last few months but I wanted to try something different that was my own creation.